andrewjamescase/mbinvestingpractice/README.md

 ### Project Context and Scope

 For this semester, the project scope is to create server-side logic to parse data pulled from two third party locations, IEX and Alpha Vantage.
 These two sites hold reliable financial information for a number of different stocks.
-The data that will be analyzed is a stocks company information, there historical and current stock prices, earnings, balance sheet, cash flow, income statement, and several key statistical measures.
+The data that will be analyzed is a stocks company information, their historical and current stock prices, earnings, balance sheet, cash flow, income statement, and several key statistical measures.
 A full accounting of this information will be provided in later sections.
 This information was chosen because it represents a wide array of information about any chosen stock.
 This information can be used to derive key financial ratios that will be used to make financial decisions for the investment club.

-### System Analysis